Mixed subdivisions suitable for the Canny-Emiris formula: Introduction

 Let $\mathcal{C} \subset \mathcal{B}$ be a subset of the supports in translated cells.
 The matrix $\mathcal{H}_{\mathcal{A},\rho,\mathcal{C}}$ is defined by considering the submatrix of the corresponding rows and columns associated with elements in $\mathcal{C}$.
 In particular, we look at the set of lattice points lying in translated non-mixed cells and consider:

 With this, we form the principal submatrix:

 The Canny-Emiris conjecture states that the sparse resultant is the quotient of the determinants of these two matrices:

-This result was conjectured by Canny and Emiris \cite{cannyemiris93} and proved by D'Andrea, Jerónimo, and Sombra \cite{dandrea2020cannyemiris} under the restriction that the mixed subdivision $S(\rho)$ given by the lifting $\rho$ satisfies a certain condition.
-This condition is given on a chain of mixed subdivisions.
+This result was conjectured by Canny and Emiris and proved by D'Andrea, Jerónimo, and Sombra under the restriction that the mixed subdivision $S(\rho)$ given by the lifting $\rho$ satisfies a certain condition, given on a chain of mixed subdivisions.

-\begin{definition} Let $S(\phi), S(\psi)$ be two mixed subdivisions of $\Delta = (\Delta_0,\dots,\Delta_n)$.
+\begin{definition} Let $S(\phi), S(\psi)$ be two mixed subdivisions of $\Delta = \sum_{n = 0}^n\Delta_i$.
 We say that $S(\psi)$ refines $S(\phi)$ and write $S(\phi) \preceq S(\psi)$ if for every cell $C \in S(\psi)$ there is a cell $D \in S(\phi)$ such that $C \subset D$.
-An incremental chain of mixed subdivisions $S(\theta_0) \preceq \dots \preceq S(\theta_n)$ is a chain of mixed subdivisions of $(\Delta_0,\dots,\Delta_n)$ refining each other.
+An incremental chain of mixed subdivisions $S(\theta_0) \preceq \dots \preceq S(\theta_n)$ is a chain of mixed subdivisions of $\Delta$ refining each other.

-\end{definition} \begin{remark} In \cite[Def.
-2.4]{dandrea2020cannyemiris}, a common lifting function $\omega \in \prod_{i = 0}^n\mathbb{R}^{\mathcal{A}_i}$ is considered and the $S(\theta_i)$ are given by the lifting functions $\omega^{<i} = (\omega_0,\dots,\omega_{i-1},0)$ as long as $S(\theta_i) \preceq S(\theta_{i+1})$.
+\end{definition} \begin{remark} In \cite[Definition 2.4]{dandrea2020cannyemiris}, a common lifting function $\omega \in \prod_{i = 0}^n\mathbb{R}^{\mathcal{A}_i}$ is considered and the $S(\theta_i)$ are given by the lifting functions $\omega^{<i} = (\omega_0,\dots,\omega_{i-1},0)$ as long as $S(\theta_i) \preceq S(\theta_{i+1})$.
 The last zero represents the lifting on $(\Delta_i,\dots,\Delta_n)$.
 The resulting mixed subdivision is the same as if we considered the zero lifting in $\sum_{j = i}^n\Delta_j$. \end{remark} \begin{definition} The mixed volume of $n$ polytopes $P_1,\dots,P_n \subset M_{\mathbb{R}}$, denoted as $\MV_{M}(P_1,\dots,P_n)$, is the coefficient of $\prod_{i = 1}^n\lambda_i$ in:

-which is a polynomial in $\lambda_1,\dots,\lambda_n$ \cite[Theorem 6.7]{coxlitosh}. \end{definition} \begin{proposition} \cite[Thm.
-3.4]{emirisrege} Let $S(\rho)$ be a tight mixed subdivision of $\Delta = (\Delta_0,\dots,\Delta_n)$.
+which is a polynomial in $\lambda_1,\dots,\lambda_n$ \cite[Theorem 6.7]{coxlitosh}. \end{definition} \begin{proposition} \cite[Theorem 3.4]{emirisrege} Let $S(\rho)$ be a tight mixed subdivision of $\Delta = (\Delta_0,\dots,\Delta_n)$.
 For $i = 0,\dots,n$, the mixed volume of all the polytopes except $\Delta_i$ equals the volume of the $i$-mixed cells.